altera-fpga/hls-samples/ReferenceDesigns/niosv/README.md

 There are three important IPs in this system:

-1. **On-chip Memory** This on-chip RAM is shared between the Nios V/g softcore processor and the simple DMA accelerator FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler.
+1. **On-chip Memory** This on-chip RAM is shared between the Nios V/g softcore processor and the simple DMA accelerator FPGA IP produced with the HLS IP Gen Compiler.

-2. **Nios V/g softcore processor** This softcore processor executes a simple test program to exercise the simple DMA accelerator FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler.
+2. **Nios V/g softcore processor** This softcore processor executes a simple test program to exercise the simple DMA accelerator FPGA IP produced with the HLS IP Gen Compiler.

-3. **Simple DMA Accelerator** This FPGA IP is produced with the Intel® oneAPI DPC++/C++ Compiler
+3. **Simple DMA Accelerator** This FPGA IP is produced with the HLS IP Gen Compiler

-Although FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler does not support AXI4 interfaces, Platform Designer is able to generate an interconnect that supports both for you.
+Although FPGA IP produced with the HLS IP Gen Compiler does not support AXI4 interfaces, Platform Designer is able to generate an interconnect that supports both for you.

 ### Nios V Software Overview